 The Legislature appropriated $1,000 for the purchase of new books for the Law Library.

 The building was completed in time for fall classes, at a cost of $24,000, and accepted on November 8th.
-Renamed Bryan Hall at a later date.
+It was renamed Bryan Hall at a later date.

 Admission requirements were raised from three years of high school to four years.

 Students organized the John Marshall Debating Society, named after the distinguished Southern jurist.
-This organization provided an opportunity to develop excellence in speaking which continues today.
+This organization provided an opportunity to develop excellence in speaking that continues today.

 The faculty adopted a three-year law course.

 The College was accredited by the New York Board of Regents.